alezz0069/Linescrossingdetection/README.md

 # Corrección Intersecciones

-This repository contains a Jupyter notebook that demonstrates image processing techniques to detect and analyze line segments in an image.
+Jupyter notebook that uses image processing techniques to detect and analyze line segments in an P&ID.

 ## Overview

 The notebook (`Correccion_intersecciones.ipynb`) performs the following tasks:

 1. Load and preprocess an image.
 2. Apply Canny edge detection for identifying edges.
+(Saves the image and CSV)
 3. Use Hough Line Transformation to detect line segments.
+(Saves CSV)
 4. Analyze and filter the detected segments based on their orientation and length.
+(Saves the image)

 ## Setup and Usage